mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 }
 ```

 So here to the *remove command*, we just pass the *port where our arbiter was running*.
 And we've successfully removed it.
-However, right now our *replica is set only has four members*.
+However, right now our *replica set only has four members*.
 We can verify that from *rs.isMaster()*.
-Our list of *hosts only has four nodes* in it.
-So in order to remedy this problem of having an even number of voting members in the set, we don't have to remove our secondary entirely.

 ```javascript
 // Removing the arbiter from our replica set: